mrsmkl/old-wasm-wiki/Registering-data.md

 One solution is that the IPFS data has to be registered.
 There are two possibilities
 * the chunk or a chunk that contains the chunk has been registered as being available in the block chain
+* the chunk has been registered with for example a command `putData(buffer)`, using verification game, it can be checked that this command has been ran before corresponding `getData` command